 Mizell Center has been serving the greater Palm Springs area since 1975 and is an acknowledged leader in active aging.

-The Center is a place that thrives on the sound of friends chatting over lunch in the dining room, music being played by talented volunteer/member musicians, instruction from a certified coach in A Matter of Balance, Mizell’s falls prevention program, and much more.
+The Center is a place that thrives on the sound of friends chatting over lunch in the dining room, music being played by talented volunteer/member musicians, instruction from a certified coach in A Matter of Balance, Mizell’s falls prevention program, case management services, and linkage to resources in the community.
 Members, seasonal residents, and guests are warmly welcomed.